 Accounts that are not tier-1 are referred to as tier-n accounts.
 A tier-n account can be a Service Provider or Subscriber.
 Tier-n accounts that are Service Providers can also have their own tier-n customer accounts.

-You can create accounts in up to three tiers (Tier 1 Service Provider > Tier 2 Service Provider > Subscriber).
+You can create accounts in up to three tiers (for example, Tier-1 Service Provider > Tier-2 Service Provider > Subscriber).

 The diagram below shows an example of the WatchGuard Cloud account structure.

 The primary difference between tier-1 accounts and tier-n accounts is how and where you manage the operators for your account.

 For tier-1 accounts, operators are users with a WatchGuard Portal account.
 If you have a tier-1 account, you manage your operators in Support Center.
 From WatchGuard Cloud, you can only see the operators on your account and change their role.

 If you have a tier-n account, you can manage your operators in WatchGuard Cloud.